markstgodard/books/README.md

-# books
+# About
-Books app using microservices with amalgam8 and CF Container Networking
+Books is a micro-services application that uses CF Container Networking